The Chase Sapphire Reserve credit card has increased its sign-up bonus to 60,000 points - CNN Underscored

 Additionally, Chase won’t approve you for either of these cards if you’ve previously received a new card bonus for any Sapphire card in the past 48 months.
 That means, for example, if you applied for the Sapphire Preferred last year and received a bonus for it, you’re not currently eligible for the Sapphire Reserve, even if you’ve since closed your Sapphire Preferred card.

 But if you’re eligible for either of these cards, then yes, you should absolutely consider getting one of them now.
-They’re both offering impressive sign-up bonuses worth over $1,000 in travel, and the rewards and benefits on both cards are top notch.
+They’re both offering impressive sign-up bonuses worth over $1,000 in travel, and the rewards and benefits on both cards are top-notch.
 The Chase Sapphire Preferred in particular is a great choice for people who want to start earning travel rewards to use as the pandemic wanes.

 So if you’ve been waiting for the right moment, take a look now at both the Chase Sapphire Preferred and Chase Sapphire Reserve, and see if one of them fits your post-pandemic travel needs.